connectedacademy/talkingpictures/course/content/en/class1/prework.md

 title: Preparation
 description: >-
   ‘Tell us the story of something that isn’t there.’
-In preparation for the class you should use the Four Corners editor to add rich meta-data to an image that addresses the theme of absence.
-Whether the image is new or old, one of yours or someone else’s, is up to you but the information within the corners should add new layers of meaning for the reader.
+In preparation for the class you should create a context-rich image.
+Use the Four Corners Editor to add rich meta-data addressing the theme of Absence.
+Whether the image is new or old, one of yours or someone else’s is up to you, but the information within the corners should add new layers of meaning for the reader.
 homework: true
 ---
 ## This week's task